 K29B (1970-1971)

-The carbs fitted to the K2 and K3 models are the same as the K28A but the main jet was increased from a #62 to #65.
+The carbs fitted to the K2 and K3 models are the same as the K29A but the main jet was increased from a #62 to #65.
 This change coincided with the decision to move the air intake from the side of the frame below the seat to a vent built into the luggage rack.

 556A (1972-1977)

-note also the change to the float height and that this model uses a #62 main jet.
+Note this model uses a #62 main jet.

 B27A, PB28A (1978-1979)